 The Test ( परीक्षा )

-When Sardar Sujan Singh, Diwan of the State of Devgarh, reached the evening of his life he remembered God.
-He went to the Maharaja and said, ‘O, friend of the oppressed, this slave has served you for forty years.
+When Sardar Sujan Singh, Diwan of the State of Devgarh, reached old age he remembered God.
+He went to the Maharaja and supplicated, ‘O, friend of the oppressed, this slave has served you for forty years.
 Now I seek your permission to serve God for some time; moreover I’m far advanced in years and have no energy left to handle the administration of the state.
 I don’t want to sully my name by some unintended mistake and ruin my reputation earned through a life-long service.’

 The advertisement created a furor in the country.
 Such an exalted office, and no qualifications!
 It all seemed a matter of chance.
-Hundreds set out to try their luck and Devgarh became the destination for all varieties of people.
-From every train a whole bunch of visitors deboarded.
+Hundreds set out to try their luck.
+In Devagarh one could see newest varieties of people.
+From every train a motley crowd of visitors deboarded.
 Some came from Madras, others from Punjab.
-Some showing off their simplicity, others displaying the latest fashions.
+Some displaying the latest fashions,others showing off their simplicity.
 Pandits and maulvis also saw an opportunity to test their fortunes.
 Poor fellows had always rued the lack of degrees, but here there was no need for them.
-Colourful cloaks, and chogas, and all varieties of fancy wear and head-dresses were now on display in Devgarh.
-However, the largest number were degree holders, for even if it was not required a degree did act as a fig leaf.
+Colourful cloaks, and chogas, and all varieties of men's wear and head-gear were now on display in Devgarh.
+However, the largest number were degree holders, for even if it was not a precondition a degree did act as a fig leaf.

 But that discerning old jeweller was unobtrusively observing everyone, trying to spot the swan among the cranes.